andreasbm/masonry-layout/blueprint.md

 ### Max column width

-The `maxcolwidth` specifies how many pixels a column can maximum have when the `cols` are set to `auto`.
+The `maxcolwidth` specifies how many pixels a column can maximum have when the `cols` attribute is set to `auto`.
 The default value is `400px`.

 ```html
 <masonry-layout maxcolwidth="200">